craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes July 2X 24.md

 ### What happened?

 We leave our heroes on the date of ...
-AF, as they ...
+AF, as they are heading into the Hospital